EllaBrands/stanDev/Adding-a-Gaussian-Process-Covariance-Function.md

 ## Non-Centered Parameterization

-Additionally, each implementation must have a function that returns a non-centered parameterization of a zero-mean Gaussian process, `y = L * z`,
+Additionally, each implementation must have a function that returns a non-centered parameterization of a zero-mean Gaussian process, `y = mu + L * z`,

-    vector gp_name_ncp(vector z, real[] x, ..., data real jitter)
+    vector gp_name_ncp(vector mu, vector z, real[] x, ..., data real jitter)

 If the covariance function is structured then that structure can be exploited in the C++ implementation of this function to realize the corresponding speed up.